JamesLong595/stats_with_r/README.md

-# stats_with_r
-Reusable Code from QMB6304 Analytical Methods for Business at USF
+This was a group effort for QMB6304 Analytical Methods for Business at USF.
+Group members: James Long, Shyam Attiganal, Manoj Remela, Eric Young.
+The course required completion of several statistical analysis assignments using R. Based on the assignments, James created these templates as guides containing reusable R code to ease future analyses and ensure consistent quality.
+R Markdown and R Studio were the primary tools.